umbraco/UmbracoDocs/Reference/Scheduling/index-v11.md

 ---
 versionFrom: 11.0.0
-meta.title: "Scheduling with hosted services in Umbraco" meta.Description: "Use hosted services to run a background task"
+meta.title: "Scheduling with hosted services in Umbraco"
+description: "Use hosted services to run a background task"
 ---

 # Scheduling with RecurringHostedServiceBase